mattzeunert/mattzeunert.github.io/_posts/2017-12-07-better-types-of-debuggers.md

     - `"Good"` comes from a string literal on line 1
     - `" night!"` comes from a string literal on line 4

-If you're working with an object that has the wrong data, an origin-aware debugger can show you the API call where the object was loaded.
+If you're working with an object that has the wrong data, an origin-aware debugger can show you the API call where the data was loaded.

-You can inspect the DOM HTML and find the code that rendered it.
+You can inspect the DOM HTML and it'll show what code rendered the element you're looking at.

 I tried to build [something like this](http://www.fromjs.com/) last year.
 It didn't work too well though – turns out building JS debuggers should be done at the JS engine level, not inside the JS code itself.